-Make a difference - Help us help the CCFC find a cure
+Make a difference - Help us help CCC find a cure

 Below are some helpful and fun fundraising tips.
 Always remember that not everyone you ask will be able to help out, but many will.
 And the only way to find out is to ask.